TabbyCat444/TabbyCat444/README.md

 <p align="center">
 Hello, I graduated wtih my Bachelor's degree in Computer Science in May of 2025.
-I am currently upskilling, fleshing out a portfolio, and working on beginner steps for launching a small business.
+I am currently upskilling, fleshing out a portfolio, and entering the tech work force.
 </p>